Official portrait of Governor Ron DeSantis Great seal of the State of Florida

 Welcome to the Criminal Conflict and Civil Regional Counsel, Fifth District Office Website

-Jeff Deen
+Portrait photo of Jeff Deen

 Jeffrey D. Deen, Regional Counsel